 Individual results will vary, since your age, skin type, and the amount of fat removed will affect how your skin bounces back after liposuction.
 We will wait to see your liposuction treatment results to assess lingering skin laxity.
 Then, we can decide if treatment is warranted.
 You may be delighted with just the liposuction.

 How skin tightening works

 Special skin cells, fibroblasts, produce collagen and elastin.
 These proteins make up our connective tissue: skin, ligaments, tendons, and the 3D web holding us together, fascia.

-Fibroblasts produce collagen at a rate depending on our individual biology, external factors such as trauma, and age.
+Fibroblasts produce collagen at a rate depending on our individual biology and external factors such as trauma and age.
 When fibroblasts experience trauma, their response is to produce collagen to repair skin, as we see in a scar.
 Scars are collagen fibres that ‘patch holes’.

 Microtrauma (from radiofrequency, ultrasonic or thermal energy) triggers greater collagen production, thus resulting in skin tightening and strengthening.

-A fibroblast will continue to produce collagen for several months after the treatment, so best results are seen after 2-3 months and will last for some time.
-Repeated treatments, as part of a treatment plan, can maintain the effect across your life.
+A fibroblast will continue to produce collagen for several months after the treatment, so results are seen after 2-3 months .
+Repeated treatments, as part of a treatment plan, can maintain your individuals results.